SaborBZ/naqawa/README.md

 2. **Open Extensions Manager:** In your browser, navigate to `chrome://extensions` (or `edge://extensions`).
 3. **Load Unpacked:** Enable **Developer mode** in the top corner, click **Load unpacked**, and select the extracted folder.

+### ⚠️ Important Note
+Built with AI: This project was conceptualized, tested, and managed by me, with code generated and debugged with the assistance of AI tools.

 ### 📖 Official Website & Interactive Guide:
 Visit the official website to explore interactive setup commands and full guides:
 👉 **[https://naqawa.open-source-project.workers.dev/](https://naqawa.open-source-project.workers.dev/)**